nathankot/rbhpi/App/Merchant/readme.md

 # Merchants

 Merchants sell products, and services.
 Merchants are generally unique.
-Keep your Multitons and Singletons organized here :)
+Keep things here that provide one-off services or products to other classes.